Tianjin railway station: Dome mural

 In the spring of 1988, Li Ruihuan, then the Tianjin mayor, inspired by the Sistine Chapel ceiling during his visit to Italy, ordered to paint a similar dome mural for the entrance hall of the station.
-It took four months to complete the mural before October 1, the National Day of 1988, by old painter Qin Zheng (秦征) and his students.
+It took four months to complete the mural before 1 October, the National Day of 1988, by old painter Qin Zheng (秦征) and his students.
 The subject of the mural is "Jingwei Tries to Fill the Sea", in a Baroque style depiction of a figure in Chinese mythology.
-Jingwei was depicted as a naked woman with two wings and long hair, which broke the taboo concerning nudity for the first time after the Culture Revolution.
-It was once the biggest Dome Mural in China.
-In order to protect the oil painting, Tianjin Railway station became the China's first public place to forbid smoking.
+Jingwei was depicted as a naked woman with two wings and long hair, which broke the taboo concerning nudity for the first time after the Cultural Revolution.
+It was once the biggest dome mural in China.
+In order to protect the oil painting, Tianjin Railway Station became China's first public place to forbid smoking.

 Underground passageways

 A network of underground passageways exist under the station, providing exit points for passengers from mainline platforms and connecting to the Tianjin Metro which has a transfer hub between its three lines below the station.